florianamoser/splicer/documentation/placement.md

 * Simultaneously verify that X = 0 maintains a consistent position along the optical axis for the entire length of the Y-Axis.
 * If misalignments occur, re-adjust the Sample Mover’s leveling or mounting angle and repeat the laser check.

-> **Important**
+!!! warning "Important"

-> Any repositioning of either the Camera Tower or the Sample Mover invalidates the previous focus calibration.
+    Any repositioning of either the Camera Tower or the Sample Mover invalidates the previous focus calibration.
 After every physical move or disconnection, the focus system (V-Axis) must be recalibrated using a reference sample and confirmed via test captures and the new focus function needs to be added to the [Splicer Animator GCODE script](https://documentation.splicer.camera/building-gcode/).